About Berkeley

 Cafes & Restaurants

 Where to start?
 Berkeley’s cafe and coffee culture is unparalleled, with about 20 independent coffee houses scattered throughout Berkeley’s neighborhoods (including Caffe Chiave, States, and Highwire in ours).
 Here’s a partial list.
 (We’re the home of Peet’s Coffee too.)
-For a meal, cozy Berkeley has more than 350 restaurants, including Chinese, a ciderhouse, chocolatiers, craft beer and pizza, Creole, crepes, French, gelato, German slow food, Italian, Mediterranean, Mexican, Persian, ramen, seafood, seasonal/sustainable, sushi, tapas, Thai, vegetarian/vegan, and wineries.
+For a meal, cozy Berkeley has more than 350 restaurants of all types, including Chinese, a cider house, chocolatiers, craft beer and pizza, Creole, crepes, French, gelato, German slow food, Italian, Mediterranean, Mexican, Persian, ramen, seafood, seasonal/sustainable, sushi, tapas, Thai, vegetarian/vegan, and wineries.
 Whew! |

 Parks & Nature